nasa/harmony-trajectory-subsetter/README.md

 ./makeit_local_conda
 ```

+ * Note: If the error "_fatal: destination path 'hdfeos5' already exists..._" is returned, it's likely the library was not fully built.
+Remove the library altogether and re-build.

+A debug environment for both Intel and ARM64 architectures can be
+configured in Visual Studio Code by:
+1. Installing the `CodeLLDB` VS Code
+extension
-A debug environment can be configured in Visual Studio Code using the `launch.json` file in the top-level `.vscode` directory.
-To create this file, go to "Run and Debug" in the left panel, click "create a launch.json file", and add the following configurations, including only relevant `args`.
+2. Using the `launch.json` file in the top-level `.vscode`
+directory.
+To create this file, go to "Run and Debug" in the left panel,
+click "create a launch.json file", and add the following configurations,
+including only relevant `args` (`includedataset`, `bbox`, `start/end` are
+not required).
 Remember to replace file paths as needed.
 ```
     "configurations": [
         {
             "name": "<Name of debug environment>",
-            "type": "cppdbg",
+            "type": "lldb",
             "request": "launch",
             "program": "/Path/to/subset",
             "args": [